GRESB/api-docs/source/includes/_reporting-entities.md

    }
 }]
 ```
+## GET /entities/{entity_id}

+Similar to the above, but returns the details on a specific entity (company or
-Returns all the entities (companies or funds) for which the user has
+fund), identified by the ID in the URL.
+Requires that the user has contributor
-contributor access.
+access to the entity.
 The required [scope](#api-authorization-oauth-scopes) is
 `entities`.

-## GET /entities/{entity_id}

 ```shell
 curl https://api.gresb.com/api/v1/entities/16290 \